adaptiverobotic/rpi_cluster/docs/_site/pages/cli.md

 Starting from the top down:

-* `/assets` contains all files that are written / read in more than one place throughout the application.
+* `/assets` (at the root level) contains all files that are written and read in more than one place throughout the application.
 It contains our global list of ip addresses, common usernames, passwords, hostnames, etc.

 * `/bin` Contains all "binaries."
 Small parts of the CLI are written in C, and thus compiled into platform specific binaries in the `/bin` directory.